 Cooper Lab News

 - Ashish Rao was awarded a two-year predoctoral fellowship from the Myotonic Dystrophy Foundation starting January 2018.
-Ashish also received a travel award to attend the 14th Annual Meeting of the Oligonucleotide Therapeutics Society in Seattle, WA in October, 2018.
+Ashish also received a travel award to attend the 14th Annual Meeting of the Oligonucleotide Therapeutics Society in Seattle, Wash. in October, 2018.

 - Paul Pang’s manuscript describing consequences of CRISPR-mediated redirected splicing of Scn5a in mice was published in the Journal of the American Heart Association, 2018.
 Paul was awarded a three-year predoctoral F31 NRSA fellowship from the NIH to start in 2018.
 Paul also received the 2018 Claude W. Smith Award for research accomplishments from the IMBS graduate program.